ak9mee/robloxscripts/readme.md

 - Your gonna replace "replace" with the folder with the script! ex. (identity fraud) loadstring(game:HttpGet("https://raw.githubusercontent.com/ak9mee/robloxscripts/identityfraud/main.lua"))()

+But if you still dont understand ill write them below!!

 Have fun!

 # Da hood scripts